nclifton/reaxml-import/README.md

 # reaxml-import
-Joomla Extension used to import REAXML property information into a Joomla Real Estate Extension
+Joomla Extension used to import REAXML property information into EZ-Realty Joomla Real Estate Extension